The U.S. Army renames a base in honor of Sgt. William Henry Johnson, a Black WWI hero

 And, despite the public praise, the Army denied Johnson recognition for his actions in many key ways.
 Among them, it didn't mention his debilitating injuries in his discharge records or grant him a disability allowance.

 Johnson's combat injuries and lack of education prevented him from holding a steady job and fully returning to civilian life in the years after the war.
-He was reportedly destitute when he died of myocarditis at the age of 32 in 1929.
+He was reportedly destitute when he died of myocarditis in his 30's in 1929.

 "Johnson's meritorious service in the face [of] prejudice and discrimination contributed to the Allied victory in World War I," the Army museum says.
 "Yet, recognition for that service did not come quickly."